 Reaction & Thoughts:

 This is what I call a noble failure.
-Dancers, written by Sarah Kernochan (Sommersby and What Lies Beneath), directed by Herbert Ross (The Sunshine Boys and The Goodbye Girl) has mighty ambitions, but the end result leaves you wanting a bit more.
+Written by Sarah Kernochan (Sommersby and What Lies Beneath) and directed by Herbert Ross (The Sunshine Boys and The Goodbye Girl), Dancers has mighty ambitions, but the end result leaves you wanting a bit more.

-Not unlike the 1948 masterpiece The Red Shoes, Dancers attempts to create a storyline that somewhat parallels the story within the ballet.
-The classic 19th century Giselle is about an innocent young woman who dies of a broken heart after she finds out that her beau is engaged to another woman.
-Dancers is about a naive ballet dancer who falls for a famous dancer only to find out that he just is not that into her.
+Dancers attempts to create a storyline that somewhat parallels the story within the ballet: Giselle is about a young woman who dies of a broken heart and Dancers tells the story of a young ballet dancer in love with someone who doesn’t reciprocate.
 The film goes back and forth between the stage melodrama and the backstage drama.

 What I like most about Dancers is how it shows in great detail the work required to stage a successful ballet.
 The idea of acting being as important as dancing in a ballet piece is something that I hadn’t considered until now.
-We see Baryshnikov’s character consumed by the things mostly associated with straight plays, like blocking, motivation of characters, etc. Baryshnikov is, in fact, much more worried about projecting the right emotions than about executing perfect dance movements — that took me totally by surprise!
+We see Baryshnikov’s character consumed by the things mostly associated with straight plays, like blocking, motivation of characters, etc. Baryshnikov is, in fact, much more worried about projecting the right emotions than about executing perfect dance movements!

 There is also an interesting subplot regarding the protagonist, an acclaimed dancer, trying to rediscover his passion for ballet.
 He can do the steps, but the emotions are not there.
 The film once again insists that ballet is a physically, mentally, emotionally, even spiritually demanding profession (more food for the thought).